All Episodes

 You people are just wrong about that.

-And therefore there is no deadline.
+And therefore, there is no deadline.

 And what is all of this?

-We've got the six million, it's unrepeatable.
+We've got the $6 million.

-We're not at six million.
+We're not at $6 million.

-Only one million have paid.
+Only $1 million have paid.

 Greatest healthcare system in America has just been blown to smithereens.